ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 : The Internet Protocol Number for traffic that can be sent to this range, encoded as an unsigned 8-bit integer.
 If the value is 0, all protocols are allowed.
-If the value is not 0, it represents an allowable next header value carried in IP headers that are directly sent in HTTP datagrams (the outermost IP headers).
+If the value is not 0, it represents an allowable next header value carried in IP headers that are sent directly in HTTP Datagrams (the outermost IP headers).
 ICMP traffic is always allowed, regardless of the value of this field.
 {: newline="true" spacing="normal"}

-If any of the capsule fields are malformed upon reception, the receiver of the capsule MUST follow the error handling procedure defined in {{Section 3.3 of HTTP-DGRAM}}.
+If any of the capsule fields are malformed upon reception, the receiver of the capsule MUST follow the error-handling procedure defined in {{Section 3.3 of HTTP-DGRAM}}.

 Upon receiving the ROUTE_ADVERTISEMENT capsule, an endpoint MAY update its